razvanvancea/conference-k6-workshop/README.md

 The API application used during the workshop exercises is available here: https://github.com/razvanvancea/crud-api-express-books-rv

+## 💡 Optional (Nice to Have)

+Not required, but helpful to have some basic knowledge about:

+- 📘 JavaScript fundamentals

+---

-### ❗ If something doesn’t work
+## ❗ If Something Doesn't Work

+Don't worry!
+Here are your options:

-- Don’t worry — you can still follow the workshop
+- 🙋 You can still follow the workshop
-- You can pair with another participant
+- 👥 You can pair with another participant
-- I will help troubleshoot during the session
+- 🆘 I will help troubleshoot during the session

+---

+## 🙌 Ready to Go?

+Looking forward to seeing you at the workshop!
+If you have any questions before we start, feel free to reach out.

+**Let's build amazing tests together!** ✨